-Table 5: Return Code Values

-TopicId
+Topic Alias

-The TopicId field is 2-byte long and contains the value of the topic id.
+The Topic Alias field is 2-byte long and contains the value of the topic alias.
 The values “0x0000” and “0xFFFF” are reserved and therefore should not be used.

 Topic Name

 The Topic Name field has a variable length and contains an UTF8-encoded string that specifies the topic name.